Portland International Airport: Ground transportation

 Public transit service to the airport is provided by TriMet, the metropolitan area's primary transit agency, with its MAX Red Line light rail service.
-The 1986-opened MAX Light Rail system was extended to the airport in 2001.
-The Red Line originally provided service as far as downtown Portland only, but in 2003 it was extended west to Beaverton.
-The light rail station is located only about 150 ft from the airport's baggage claim area.
-Prior to 2001, TriMet service to the airport consisted of bus route 72-82nd Avenue from 1970 to 1986, and route 12-Sandy Blvd. from 1986 to 2001.
-Pacific Crest Lines also offers daily service to Union Station, Salem and Bend.
+The Red Line service operates through downtown Portland and west to Beaverton.
+The airport's light rail station is located only about 150 ft from the airport's baggage claim area.

 C-Tran route 67 bus connects the airport to Fisher's Landing Transit Center in east Vancouver, Washington.
+Pacific Crest Lines also offers daily service to Union Station, Salem and Bend.

-By road, the terminal is accessible from exit 24 on Interstate 205.
+By road, the terminal is accessible from an exit on Interstate 205.
+The exit is numbered 24A when traveling northbound and 24 when traveling southbound.